 The maintenance or engineering department and front office communicate on room status and requests for maintenance service.
 Maintenance employees must know the occupancy status of a room before attending to plumbing, heating, or air-conditioning problems.
-If the room is reserved, the two departments work out a time frame so the guest can enter the room on arrival or be assigned to another room.
-Cooperative efforts produce the best solutions to difficult situations.
-Figure 3-3 depicts the essential communication and planning by departmental managers to provide guest services at a time that does not interfere with delivering hospitality.
+If the room is reserved, the two departments will work out a time frame so the guest will be able to enter the room or be assigned to another room.
+Cooperative efforts produce the best solutions to sometimes seemingly impossible situations.
+Figure 3-3 depicts the essential communication and planning by departmental managers to provide guest services at a time that will not interfere with delivering hospitality.

-Likewise, the requests from guests for the repair of heating, ventilating, and air-conditioning units, plumbing, televisions, and other room furnishings are directed to the front desk, which relays them to the maintenance department.
-The front desk clerk must keep track of the repair schedule, as guests want to know when the repair will be made.
+Likewise, the requests from guests for the repair of heating, ventilating, and air-conditioning units; plumbing; televisions; and other room furnishings are directed to the front desk.
+These requests are then communicated to the maintenance department.
+The front desk clerk must keep track of the repair schedule, as guests want to be informed of when the repair will be made.